5 Ways to Insulate Your Apartment Windows for Winter

 5. Add thermal curtains to your windows

 Thermal curtains feature a special lining that holds warm air inside during the winter and blocks the heat during the summer.
+When deciding how to insulate windows, curtains are a pretty straightforward solution.
 Thermal curtains also block out light and help reduce noise.
 Make sure your curtains cover your windows completely so they effectively insulate your apartment windows for winter.

 Thermal curtains